lucas-langlois/symsorter/README.md

 3. **Choose operation**:
    - **Copy**: Keeps original images in place, creates copies in class folders
    - **Move**: Moves images to class folders (originals are deleted)
+4. **Optional CSV Filtering**: If `patch_based_predictions.csv` is found in the source folder, you'll be asked if you want to:
+   - Filter the CSV to only include classified detections
+   - Update image paths to point to the new exported locations
+   - Save as `filtered_predictions.csv` in the export directory
-4. Images are automatically organized:
+5. Images are automatically organized:
    ```
    export_directory/
    ├── turtle/